Monkey Island 2: LeChuck's Revenge: Three phases

 Three production phases, known as "passes" within the company, divided Monkey Island 2s development, as with LucasArts' other contemporary adventure games.
 As part of its streamlining of in-house development practices, LucasArts employed image scanning and digitization methods to generate assets for Monkey Island 2.
-In the first "pass", artists originally created hand-drawn images of environments that were set to feature in the game, termed "rooms", in the form of pencil sketches.
-The outline drawings were processed through a Sharp color scanner and the resulting digitized graphics were submitted to a group of programmers to be input to the technological framework for the game.
-The latter task involved the setting of boundaries for the interactive space of a "room", its integration of the material with the encoded algorithms for the game's dialogue tree mechanics, and the programming for the objects within the modeled scene.
+In the first "pass", artists originally created hand-drawn images of environments, termed "rooms", in the form of pencil sketches.
+The outline drawings were processed through a Sharp color scanner and the resulting digitized graphics were submitted to a group of programmers to be input to the technological framework.
+The latter task involved the setting of boundaries for the interactive space of a "room", integrating in it choices for the dialogue trees, and the programming for the objects within the modeled scene.
 The emphasis of the first "pass" was to program everything as fast as possible.
 The first phase produced an early build of Monkey Island 2 which featured monochrome scenes navigated by placeholder characters from a number of other then in-development LucasArts games.
-After this version was delivered LucasArts held an internal "pizza orgy" to commemorate the occasion, during which personnel from the wider company were involved in the initial playtesting of the game and were engaged to offer design input.
-The early build informed the work of LucasArts' marketing department on the artwork for the packaging materials for Monkey Island 2, in particular that of the cover.
+After this version was delivered LucasArts held an internal "pizza orgy" to commemorate the occasion, during which personnel from the wider company were involved in the initial playtesting and were engaged to offer design input.
+The early build informed the work of LucasArts' marketing department on the artwork for the packaging materials, in particular that of the cover.

 In the second phase of production, output from the initial stage was revised, as the artists and programmers reiterated on and refined their earlier work.
-The sketch-based monochrome graphics were processed through the Photoshop graphics editing software on a Macintosh II computer, being reworked into more detailed chromatic images of the game's background scenery.
-The basic graphics and animations of the game's cast of characters were created with DeluxePaint Animation and later implemented along with the modified environmental visuals into the then current builds of Monkey Island 2.
-On average, the artists spent up to an entire day revising graphics for an in-game scene; by contrast, they required a roughly an hour to create the placeholder visuals.
+The sketch-based monochrome graphics were processed through the Photoshop graphics editing software on a Macintosh II computer, being reworked into more detailed images of the background scenery.
+The basic graphics and animations of the characters were created with DeluxePaint Animation and later implemented along with the modified environmental visuals into the then current builds of Monkey Island 2.
+The artists spent up to an entire day revising graphics for an in-game scene; by contrast, they only required roughly an hour-and-a-half per one placeholder visual.